 - Less decentralized, dependent on centralized nodes, easily criticized as not truly decentralized.

-- High risk if authorized nodes are hacked or collude.
+- High risk if authorized nodes are hacked or colluded.

 - Not suitable for public blockchains due to lack of openness.

-Additionally, the market has witnessed some quite unique and rare consensus mechanisms, such as:
+Additionally, the market has witnessed some less common and rare consensus mechanisms, such as:

 - Sui uses a flexible consensus model based on Delegated Proof of Stake (DPoS), combined with advanced Byzantine Fault Tolerant (BFT) protocols like Mysticeti.
 This allows parallel processing of transactions, distinguishing between simple and complex transactions.